Parent InformationRequest Info

 All campers love to receive mail from family and friends, so write often!
 Campers are encouraged to write home at least once per session.
 Each session our counselors send a letter to parents about their camper.
-We ask you not to send commercial packages to your camper.
+We ask you not to send packages to your camper.
 It can lead to unintended competition within the cabin group and sometimes even hurt feelings.
-Please limit packages to the basic necessities for camp and reading books.
-Food in our cabins may attract critters including rodents and bugs.
-We reserve the right to return, at your expense, any food or candy sent in violation of this rule.
+We reserve the right to return, at your expense, any packages sent in violation of this rule.

 Green River Preserve